kristine-loh/kristine-loh.github.io/_pages/resources.md

 Check out my [guide](https://docs.google.com/document/d/1bSxuAMzOgqoiT1-ACNlNnXGWNVvVPnJFUXZXWXSSU5A/edit?usp=sharing) to applying to grad school!

 ### CovEducation
 Know a K-12 student who needs free online tutoring?
 Find a mentor at [https://www.coved.org/findamentor](https://www.coved.org/findamentor).
-I can help with English, Science, Math, AP Calculus AB, AP English Literature, AP English Language, AP Chemistry, College Prep - Essays, Writing, and Chemistry.

 ### Scholarships for Women in STEM
 The Society of Women Engineers (SWE) offers more than [$1 million](https://swe.org/scholarships/) in scholarships each year for women and non-binary students in ABET-accredited programs, with deadlines often in January or February.